 Why Is It Important?

 We are aware that we cannot do anything to reverse this phenomenon.
 The toxic gases in the air won’t disappear (not for a long time) even if we no longer emit them.
-The gases in the atmosphere will continue to hover over us in thousands of years to come.
+The gases in the atmosphere will continue to hover over us for thousands of years to come.

 Timeline of the Issue